Ad-McD/Splitsies/README.md

 ### Overview and Features

->VST Plug-in for DAWs which contains
+>VST Plug-in for use in DAWs

->2x Juce DSP State Variable Filters in series
+>Contains 2x Juce DSP State Variable Filters in series

->where the second filter is affecting the output of the first
+>The second filter in the series affects the output of the first

->for more control over which frequencies are sent to an effects bus
+>Allows for more control over which frequencies on a track are sent to an effects bus

 ### Initialisation

 >This build of Splitsies was made with *JUCE (v5.2.1) / Projucer (5.2.1)*

 >using *Xcode (8.2)* IDE on *macOS Sierra (10.12)*

 >Plug-in tested with *Logic Pro X (10.2.0)*

 ***Build folder could not be uploaded, so you will need to compile the VST yourself